Holy Hannah. I’ve really tried to keep up with all my daughter’s digital pursuits but this one… Oiy.

-Does it deserve it's description as being the adult version of Harry Potter?
-Ok, so I’m more than four books and 2,430 pages into the massive Zodiac Academy series co-written by sisters, Caroline Peckham & Susanne Valenti, who define their writing as, “…dark...
+Does the Zodiac Academy series deserve its description as the adult version of Harry Potter?
+Ok, so I’m more than four books and 2,430 pages into the massive Zodiac Academy series co-written by sisters, Caroline Peckham & Susanne Valenti, who define their writing...

 Whether I’m “Booing” the neighbors or putting together a Halloween giftie for my own little ghoul (she’s a teenager, I can say that), I always have my eye out for the perfect items to give.
 And because I’m always trying to trick her into reading, I think these ghost...